aureus123/catalogs/jeha3/paper.md

 with RMSE = 0.30 magnitudes.
 Separate fits were performed for each of the five volumes of CD, with RMSEs ranging from 0.28 to 0.35 magnitudes.

 **Limitations.** Only errors large enough to exceed the position or magnitude threshold are detected.
-A typo that shifts a position by less than *d_pos*, or a magnitude error smaller than *d_mag*, will be missed.
+A typo that shifts a position by less than $d_{pos}$, or a magnitude error smaller than $d_{mag}$, will be missed.
 Furthermore, the method is limited to the fraction of stars that carry a pre-existing cross-identification: only 28% of CD stars are identified in PPM.
 Approximately 72% of CD thus remains unexplored by this technique alone.

 ### 3.2 Alternative Method: Reverse-Engineering of Printed Precession Constants

 Certain old catalogs (notably the *Argentine General Catalog*) include, for each star, a pre-computed annual precession constant for right ascension and declination.
-These constants were computed from the star's own position using the Bessel formulae with Struve/Peters coefficients [17].
+These constants were computed from the star's own position using the Bessel formulae with Struve/Peters coefficients, see pp. 23-24 of [17].
 For instance, for epoch 1875.0 used by GC catalog we have:

 $p_{\alpha} = 3.072245 + 1.33695 · sin(\alpha) · tan(\delta) ~~~[s]$